delliott0000/PyDoorBuilder/API/HTTP/Contents/Resource.md

 This endpoint is `Client-only`.

 ## POST /resource/{type}/{id}/release
 Release a `Resource`, allowing it to be acquired by another `Session`.
-We don't perform any permission checks here.
+Permission checks are not performed here.

 Returned by the API:
 ```py